 “Rescinding the outdated Coal Policy in favour of modern oversight will help attract new investment for an important industry and protect jobs for Albertans,” said Sonya Savage, provincial energy minister, in a press release.

-Although the Alberta Energy Regulator will now approve coal projects individually, it’s worth noting that the Grassy Mountain project and other mines proposed in former Category 2 lands will not mine the lower-quality thermal coal mined in other parts of the province for power generation.
+Although the Alberta Energy Regulator will now approve coal projects individually, it’s worth noting that the Grassy Mountain project, as well as mines proposed in former Category 2 lands, will not mine the lower-quality thermal coal mined in other parts of the province for power generation.
 This is higher-quality metallurgical coal, which is used to make steel and in demand from international markets.
 Several other Australian companies have shown interest in mining metallurgical coal in Alberta.